Repeating Events in FileMaker

 If you want to change all the repetitions of an event at the same time--or delete them all--click n an event in the calendar view and then click the "repeat" button on the "Event Detail" layout.
 You'll be offered an option to see the repetitions of that event in a list.

-Note that in order for the "repeat" button to work you either need to arrive at the "Event Detail" layout from the calendar, as we show in our video above.
+In order for the "repeat" button to work, you must arrive at the "Event Detail" layout from the calendar, as we show in our video above.

 I can't seem to create repeating events past 2029, is there a limit?